Welcoming Practice

 CÆDMON’S HYMN

-The story of Cædmon has many versions.
-One says he couldn’t make music and so never played the harp or sang during gatherings.
-But one day he had a dream, and in it a man ordered him to “SING” something.
-Cædmon protested, saying he didn’t know how to sing, but the man in his dream insisted and Cædmon then sang about the Creator and in praise of God.
-The song he sang very much reminds me of my early childhood days of being in a church choir, and we sang “This is my Father’s world, and to my listening ears, all nature sings and round me rings, the music of the spheres.”
-I wish it had included “Mother’s world” and “Parents’ world.”
+The song he sang very much reminds me of my early childhood days of being in a church choir in Decatur, Georgia.
+We sang in praise of Creation: “This is my Father’s world, and to my listening ears, all nature sings and round me rings, the music of the spheres.”
+I now sing it and sometimes include “Mother’s” in “Mother’s and Father’s world” or “Parents’ world.”

-Cædmon had miraculously received the gift of religious song and became (like Brother Lawrence) widely known to the monks as a faithful, singing, and inspiring “lay brother.”
+Cædmon had miraculously received the gift of religious song, in a dream, and he became (like Brother Lawrence) widely known to the monks as a faithful and inspiring Christian mystic.
 According to Bede, Cædmon also composed other religious stories and poems which demonstrated his gift to the monks.
-But the only surviving one today is “Cædmon’s Hymn.”
+But the only surviving one today is the nine-line “Cædmon’s Hymn.”

-Because no tape recorders existed in the 7th century, I created a melody for it two decades ago (while swinging my children on the playground), and I’ve been singing it very often ever since.
+Because no tape recorders existed in the 7th century, when a melody emerged for it two decades ago (while swinging my children on the playground), I’ve been singing it very often ever since.
 As meditation.
-It is calming and I love its theme of gratitude for nature.
-Every day I’m grateful for the miraculous gift of nature.
+It is calming, and I love its theme of gratitude for Creation, for earth and all earth’s creatures.
+Every day I’m grateful for the miraculous gift of Creation.

 You can listen to me sing it on my YouTube Channel here.